Experts in Excellence

 —Jennifer Eddings, director of sales for Explore Waterloo Region

 Leveraging the explosive growth in the live-gaming sector — which is on track to surpass $1 billion in global revenues this year — Explore Waterloo Region recently partnered with esports marketing company Subnation.
-The destination organization will aim to further support esports tournaments and attract more video game publishers, developers and gamers to its roster of companies that include game designers like Fluxscopic Ltd. and 56 Game Studios.
+The destination marketing organization will aim to further support esports tournaments and attract more video game publishers, developers and gamers to its roster of companies that include game designers like Fluxscopic Ltd. and 56 Game Studios.
 The University of Waterloo’s Games Institute studies gamification and industry trends, so planners can tap experts in this revenue-generating sector to round out speaker programs.

-“What makes Waterloo Region unique is our strong tech ecosystem: We’re home to hundreds of start-up and scale-up companies, as well as tech giants like Google and BlackBerry,” says Jennifer Eddings, director of sales for Explore Waterloo Region.
+“What makes the Waterloo Region unique is our strong tech ecosystem: We’re home to hundreds of start-up and scale-up companies, as well as tech giants like Google and BlackBerry,” says Jennifer Eddings, director of sales for Explore the Waterloo Region.
 “With so much innovation and creativity happening here, our team can tap into a wide range of guest speakers and arrange for special interest tours to enhance meetings and events so groups can experience big city amenities while enjoying Waterloo’s friendly small-town vibe.”

-Combining entrepreneurism and hospitality, Waterloo Region offers groups in the tech sector an ideal learning and networking experience for meetings and events.
+Combining entrepreneurism and hospitality, the Waterloo Region offers groups in the tech sector an ideal learning and networking experience for meetings and events.

-Toronto: North America’s fastest-growing global IT hub
+Toronto: North America’s fastest growing tech hub

 “When the team from Collision was looking for a new North American home, Toronto rose to the top due to our surging tech sector and because our convention and hospitality sector has the capacity and expertise to deliver a conference of this size and complexity.”